IanHoang/Sanji/README.md

 ### Requirements
 ---
 This library requires Python 3.6 and above.
-It also requires Zomato API, flask, slackclient, slackeventsapi.
+Third party imports are Zomato API, flask, slackclient, slackeventsapi.
+Slack Events API requires a request url.
+I used ngrock, which will provide an https link.
+When you restart the ngrock, make sure to go to the slack events api app settings to input a new link and reverify the link.
+Make sure to run ngrock on port 3000 which is the same as Python.

 ### Getting Started
 ---